Liz2go/NewProject/README.md

-"# cretae new file for my project"
+"# create new file for my project"